Particular/docs.particular.net/transports/upgrades/asb-7to8.md

 ## Controlling entity creation

-Controlling entity creation has been greatly simplified.
-Instead of having to provide a full implementation of `DescriptionFactory` where all settings on the description object had to be provided, a customizer has been introduced `DescriptionCustomizer` where only the to be customized property can be changed. `DescriptionCustomizer` can be found on the `Queues`, `Topics` and `Subscriptions` API extension points.
+Controlling entity creation has been simplified.
+Instead of having to provide a full implementation of `DescriptionFactory` where all settings on the description object had to be provided, a customizer (`DescriptionCustomizer`) has been introduced where only the customized properties can be changed. `DescriptionCustomizer` can be found on the `Queues`, `Topics` and `Subscriptions` API extension points.

 ## BrokeredMessage conventions